Renting a car in Tirana

 Finally, after a few detours we were on the open road, heading for Lake Ohrid which straddles the border between Albania and Macedonia.

 We had no trouble crossing the border, and soon found ourselves arriving in Ohrid, where we made it to Sunshine Backpackers, which had been recommended to us a few times.
-They only had one bed, so I took that and Matt and Charlotte stayed in a guesthouse nearby.
+They only had one bed, so I took that and Matt and Abi stayed in a guesthouse nearby.

 The hostel itself was really social, and a lot of people there had intended on staying only a few nights but after one week or one month still hadn’t left.
 Considering this atmosphere and the beauty of the old town and the lake, it was easy to understand why.